pulp-bio/sensei-debug-board/README.md

   - Pin headers provide direct access to all signals and power rails on the board-to-board connectors.
 - **User-Friendly Interface**
   - Onboard LEDs and buttons for system status indication and interaction during development and debugging.

+## Important Notes
+- For SENSEI Base Board v1.0, ensure that the GAP9 is connected to the SPI bus (controlled by nRF) to use the JTAG programming header on the Debug Board.
+Alternatively, the JTAG header on the break-off part of the Base Board can be used.

 ## Changelog
 A changelog is available in the [Changelog.md](Changelog.md) file, which tracks all major updates and revisions to the board's design and documentation.